 Hand crafts are an excellent way to soothe the nerves and get into a meditative state.
 Alan Turing, like many wonderful people, could get rather anxious at times.
 Knitting was thus an excellent hobby for him.
 It also was a great tie-in with the knitting sheep/White Queen of ALICE THROUGH THE LOOKING GLASS, another favorite of Alan’s.

 It has been noted that his attempts at making mittens required some intervention on the part of a relative to complete the project.
 It also has been observed that Alan liked to knit Möebius strips.

 Möebius strips are a rather paradoxical shape because they look like they have two sides but if you follow the strip all the way around with your fingers, you will find it only has one side.
 A related shape is the Klein bottle whose inside and outside are one.
-Here I will give you instructions to make your own Möebius strip out of paper and then how to knit your own Möebius strip, just like Alan!
+Here we the Alien Robotic Collective (ARC) give you instructions to make your own Möebius strip out of paper and then how to knit your own Möebius strip, just like Alan!
 Like the knitting blogger we’re citing, Alan was left-handed.

 Paper instructions are courtesy of http://www.quickanddirtytips.com/education/math/what-is-a-möbius-strip-and-how-can-you-make-one

 1.Cut about a two-inch wide strip of paper from your full sheet and lay it out in front of you so that the long side of the paper is laying horizontally.